 Timely presentation on issues of historical responsibility

-As a consequence of the Black Lives Matter (BLM) movement, our nation is experiencing an unprecedented re-examination of our past.
+Our nation is experiencing an unprecedented re-examination of our past.
 Americans are asking what and whom we ought to remember, honor, and memorialize.
 Young people have played an important role in this national dialogue.

 Inspiring presentation on student community-service projects